Brazeau Creek: History

 The first Europe settlers on Brazeau Creek was a group of American Catholics.
 These American Catholics from Kentucky - descended from Irish Roman Catholic families that settled in Maryland - were referred to as “Maryland Catholics” or “English Catholics” to distinguish them from the resident French-speaking Catholics in the area.
 The reference to Maryland was due to their having left Maryland in 1785 following the American Revolution, and seeking land elsewhere for a better life.

 The leader of this group, Joseph Fenwick, left New Bourbon village, possibly over issues of land-ownership or to relocate himself beyond easy reach of the colonial officials.
-He initially planned to settle on Apple Creek at the mouth of Indian Creek, in close proximity to the villages that the Shawnee were erecting at that time.
+He initially planned to settle on Apple Creek at the mouth of Indian Creek, near the villages that the Shawnee were erecting at that time.
 The presence of so many Indians probably caused Fenwick to give up his plans and instead establish a settlement at the mouth of Brazeau Creek on the Mississippi River.
 This small settlement was named Fenwick Settlement after its founder.
 The settlement grew to about 20 families with the arrival of more Catholic families from Kentucky.
 However, the location of the settlement was not particularly adapt to farming and the settlement did not prosper.
 By 1807-1808 the Fenwick group began to drift away.

 The township of Brazeau was organized in 1821, named after Brazeau Creek.
 Soon after, Protestant English and Scots-Irish settlers arrived from North Carolina.
 In 1839, German Lutheran immigrants from the Duchy of Saxe-Altenburg arrived and established a number of "colonies" in the vicinity of Brazeau Creek.
 Brazeau, Missouri was named after the creek.